 Children and MPNs

 Polycythemia Vera (PV), Essential Thrombocytosis (ET), and Primary Myelofibrosis (PMF) are extremely rare disorders in children.
-It is thought that diagnosis of MPNs in children may be increasing due to the increased ease and frequency of complete blood counts being checked.
+It is thought that the diagnosis of MPNs in children may be increasing due to the increased ease and frequency of complete blood counts being checked.
 However, true incidence rates are hard to calculate due to the overall small numbers of patients and limited experience at individual medical centers.
 PMF seems to occur in infants and younger children, while PV and ET seem to occur more often in children and adolescents.

 Children with MPN may present with similar symptoms to adults that can include: